 With the introduction of Christianity and the building of missions came the importance of the cross to Native Americans, who incorporated Christianity into their native beliefs and traditions.
 The cross is an important adornment to the Hispanic culture as well as Native American.
 It is also a symbol of faith throughout the world.

-This month, we celebrate the contribution the Hispanic culture has made in shaping our Southwestern lifestyle.
+This month, we celebrate the contribution the Hispanic culture has made in shaping our Southwestern lifestyle with National Hispanic Heritage Month.
 And we are so proud of, and thankful for the many Hispanic associates who work here at American West Jewelry, continuing to keep the art of meaningful jewelry alive and evolving.